silverstripe/silverstripe-framework/docs/en/reference/cms-architecture.md

 Through a custom `X-Pjax` HTTP header, the client can declare which view he's expecting, through identifiers like `CurrentForm` or `Content` (see `[api:LeftAndMain->getResponseNegotiator()]`).
 These identifiers are passed to `loadPanel()` via the `pjax` data option.
+Keep in mind that the returned view isn't always decided upon when the Ajax request is fired, so the server might decide to change it based on its own logic, sending back different `X-Pjax` headers and content.

 ## Ajax Redirects